Opinion Exchange Dynamics: Learning from discrete actions on networks

-In our first theorem we show that when initial private beliefs are non-atomic, then at the limit $t \to \infty$ the limit action sets of the players are identical.

-\begin{theorem}[Mossel, Sly and Tamuz] Let $(\mu_0,\mu_1)$ induce non-atomic beliefs.
-Then there exists a random variable $\action_\infty$ such that almost surely $\action^i_\infty=\action_\infty$ for all $i$. \end{theorem} I.e., when initial private beliefs are non-atomic then agents, at the limit, agree on the optimal action.
 The following theorem states that when such agreement is guaranteed then the agents learn the state of the world with high probability, when the number of agents is large.
-This phenomenon is known as {\em asymptotic learning}.
-This theorem is our main result. \begin{theorem}[Mossel, Sly and Tamuz] Let $\mu_0,\mu_1$ be such that for every connected, undirected graph $G$ there exists a random variable $\action_\infty$ such that almost surely $\action_\infty^i=\action_\infty$ for all $u \in V$.
+This phenomenon is known as {\em asymptotic learning}. \begin{theorem}[Mossel, Sly and Tamuz] Let $\mu_0,\mu_1$ be such that for every connected, undirected graph $G$ there exists a random variable $\action_\infty$ such that almost surely $\action_\infty^i=\action_\infty$ for all $u \in V$.
 Then there exists a sequence $q(n)=q(n, \mu_0, \mu_1)$ such that $q(n) \to 1$ as $n \to \infty$, and $\P{\action_\infty = S} \geq q(n)$, for any choice of undirected, connected graph $G$ with $n$ agents. \end{theorem} Informally, when agents agree on limit action sets then they necessarily learn the correct state of the world, with probability that approaches one as the number of agents grows.
 This holds uniformly over all possible connected and undirected social network graphs.

 The following theorem is a direct consequence of the two theorems above, since the property proved by Theorem~\ref{thm:unbounded-common-knowledge} is the condition required by Theorem~\ref{thm:bounded-learning}. \begin{theorem} Let $\mu_0$ and $\mu_1$ induce non-atomic beliefs.
 Then there exists a sequence $q(n)=q(n, \mu_0, \mu_1)$ such that $q(n) \to 1$ as $n \to \infty$, and $\P{\action_\infty^i = S} \geq q(n)$, for all agents $i$ and for any choice of undirected, connected $G$ with $n$ agents. \end{theorem}